Catamenial Anaphylaxis: Why Your Allergy Spikes During Your Period

 What should I do if I experience anaphylaxis during my period?

 If you experience symptoms of anaphylaxis — including difficulty breathing, swelling of the throat, or collapse — call 999 and seek emergency medical care immediately.
-Following any acute episode, consider discussing the pattern of your reactions with an appropriate healthcare professional.
+Following any acute episode, consider discussing the pattern of your reactions with an appropriate healthcare professional and obtaining baseline allergy testing.